How are business energy and domestic energy supplies different?

 Find out why your business energy supply is different to your domestic energy supply, and how to reduce your business energy bills.

-The gas and electricity that powers your business is the very same stuff that lights and heats your home - but energy companies treat domestic and business supplies totally differently.
+The gas and electricity that powers your business is the very same stuff that lights and heats your home, but energy companies treat domestic and business supplies totally differently from the structuring of contracts to comparing business electricity and gas.
 This article tells you how this is the case - and why it's something that you need to switch on to.

 1. Energy suppliers buy differently